mcjazzyfunky/js-widgets/README.md

   library ["js-spec"](https://github.com/js-works/js-spec).

-* In jsWidgets component types are represented by a corresponding factory function (that does create a virtual element by using the `createElement` function).
+* In jsWidgets component types are represented by a corresponding factory function (that does create a virtual element by using the `h` function).
   That's simplifies the implemention of user interfaces in pure ECMAScript if desired - nevertheless it is recommended to use JSX as this is the de-facto standard in React-like UI development.